A-serna0415/wcc2-workshop-1/README.md

 *The exhibition of this first edition of the project only required a laptop connected to a projector, which showcased how the entire experience worked.*

 ## [Media]
-*The project was presented during a pin-up session at the Church at Goldsmiths, University of London:*
+*The project was presented during a *pin-up* session at the Church at Goldsmiths, University of London:*

 ![Show memory 1](assets/img9.jpg)
 ![Show memory 2](assets/img10.jpg)
 ![Show memory 3](assets/img11.jpg)
 ![Show memory 4](assets/img12.jpg)
-<video controls src="assets/video.mp4" title="Video show"></video>

 ## [Technology]
 *Project made with p5.js, DOM manipulation with HTML and CSS, and data handling through JSON files.*
-*No other library was used.*
+*No other libraries was used.*

 ## [Acknowledgements]
 - Chou, Yu-kai.
 Actionable Gamification: Beyond Points, Badges, and Leaderboards.
 North Charleston, SC: CreateSpace Independent Publishing Platform, 2015.